delta-func/hypod/README.md

 # Hypod: A dataclass-based hyperparameter managing system

 ## Overview
-Deep learning models are often composed of multiple networks, where each of the networks is composed of multiple layers, and the class of each layer or its hyperparameters differ by experiments. `Hypod` simplifies managing this complex hierarchy of hyperparameters utilizing the built-in `dataclass`.
+Deep learning models are often composed of multiple networks, where each of the networks is composed of multiple layers, and the class of each layer or its hyperparameters differ by experiments. `Hypod` simplifies managing this complex hierarchy of hyperparameters utilizing the built-in [`dataclass`](https://docs.python.org/3/library/dataclasses.html).

-The `dataclass` derives the following benefits.
+`dataclass` derives the following benefits.
 * Defining a group of hyperaparameters is easy with **type annotation** support.
 * Creating it is easy with the auto-defined `__init__`.
 * Many IDE's (e.g., PyCharm, VSCode) support "jump to the definition".

 However, difficulties for using it "as-is" in hyperparameter-managing are:
 * Handling nested dataclasses is not so good.
-* Parsing the strings or sys.argv to create a dataclass is not natively supported.
+* Parsing strings or sys.argv to create a dataclass is not natively supported.
 * Switching between multiple child dataclasses using a simple "tag" is cumbersome.

 `Hypod` will handle all these difficulties for you with following advantages.
-* Fast, lightweight implementation using the built-in `dataclass` and descriptors
+* Fast, lightweight implementation using the built-in `dataclass` and [descriptors](https://docs.python.org/3/howto/descriptor.html)
 * Minimal dependency
 * Type-checking (based on annotation)
 * Parsing a stringified object or YAML to create the corresponding nested dataclass